Nilgn/Final_final_project/README.md

 # Final project
 ### About the project

 Sport is one of the events which symbolizes the unity of countries with the participation of many countries.
 Football is a good example for that.
-In this direction the purpose of the project is to observe the participation of the countries which participate in UEFA and their achieveme nts in EUFA to illustrate their efforts.
+In this direction the purpose of the project is to observe the participation of the countries which participate in UEFA Euro Cup and their achieveme nts in UEFA Euro Cup to illustrate their efforts.

 ### Road Map